Tag: refund fraud

 By Matt Lincoln

 Loss prevention has traditionally focused on shortage reduction through an emphasis on internal theft, external shoplifting, and operational controls.
 Resources to prevent these losses have been spent on developing programs and controls to stop loss from within the company.

-Within the past decade, retailers have identified the growing threat of organized Read More
+Within the past couple of decades, however, retailers have identified the growing Read More